 We exclude investments in companies which obtain more than 30% of their revenues from the exploration and production of unconventional oil & gas extraction, i.e. Shale Oil, Shale Gas and Oil Sands.

 - companies involved in the production, sale, storage of nuclear weapons of states which are not Party to the Treaty on Non-Proliferation of Nuclear Weapons;

 - companies which produce nuclear warheads and/or whole nuclear missiles as well as components that were developed and/or significantly modified for exclusive use in nuclear weapons;

 - companies that obtain 5% or more of their total revenue from the production or sale of nuclear weapons, excluding revenues from ownership and dual use components as well as delivery platforms.

 We exclude companies which receive a substantial proportion of their revenues from coal mining or coal-fired power generation or which are developing new coal mines, coal-fired power generation, or transport facilities exclusively dedicated to coal.

-- For coal-fired electricity generation, we exclude companies with more than 50% of revenues coming from this activity.
-We also exclude companies with revenues between 25% and 50% if they have a poor transition path.
+- We also exclude companies with revenues of between 20% and 50% from coal-fired electricity generation, if they have a poor transition path.